leafOfTree/vim-vue-plugin/README.md

 - [emmet-vim][10] HTML/CSS/JavaScript filetype detection.
 - `.wpy` files from [WePY][6].

 ^: see Configuration for details.
-Relative plugins need to be downloaded.
+Relative plugins need to be installed.

 ## Configuration